• Contact

 I also enjoyed shooting in monochrome quite a bit too.
 But I wasn’t a huge fan of the other film filter options.
 After a while, I found myself not using many of lens or filter effects.

 In Hawaii, I only really used the monochrome film effect and double-exposure lens effect.
-I also experimented with using macro mode more (see coffee beans in the post below), but I couldn’t tell if it made too much of a huge difference or not.
+I also experimented with using macro mode more (see coffee beans in the post below), but I couldn’t tell if it made too much of a difference or not.

 All but one of the images (the rooster) below were taken on my Mini Evo.
 The coffee beans are on the second slide.